WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ## Doing CoinJoin step-by-step

 1. Launch Wasabi, and open your wallet with the coins that you want to join.
-Notice that it is not yet possible to CoinJoin from a hardware wallet, the keys must be "hot" on your computer".
+Notice that it is not yet possible to CoinJoin from a hardware wallet, the keys must be "hot" on your computer.
 Then open the `CoinJoin` tab in the tab or the right side menu.

 ![](/CoinJoin.png)